dfeng/notes/text-recognition.md

 So I think for the purposes of our current implementation, we can safely assume that we will be reading rendered text on screenshots, the kind that is usually found in applications.

-## Language Model
+## (Implicit) Language Model

-It's an interesting question (and one that has a huge impact on model design), whether or not we want to have a language model
+Currently, we're doing character level predictions, and our receptive field is roughly enough to probably see one character each side usually (depending on the font size!).
+On the other hand, most models